ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/acms_create_github_dir.md

 desc: "Bash shell command intro, and creating your ~/github directory"
 ---

+# Creating ~/github
+## And learning some shell commands in the process

 This brief tutorial has two purposes.

 1. By the time you are finished, you should have a `github` directory immediately under the home directory of your